-We may raise additional capital through non-dilutive licensing activities, other business arrangements or the sale of equity or convertible debt securities.
-In such an event, the ownership of our existing shareholders may be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights associated with holdings of our common stock.
+We may raise additional capital through licensing activities, other business arrangements or the sale of equity or convertible debt securities.
+In such an event, the ownership of our existing shareholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights associated with holdings of our common stock.